AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290293

 RESEARCH ARTICLE

-3D-printed collagen scaffold and adipose tissue mesenchymal stem cells-derived limbal stem cells for the treatment of limbal stem cell deficiency
+Three-dimensional-printed collagen scaffold with limbal stem cells derived from adipose-derived mesenchymal stem cells for the treatment of limbal stem cell deficiency

 Martha Stokking1† Marta Cadenas-Martín1† Ana I Martín-González1 Alba Fernández-Ferrer1 Francisco Arnalich-Montiel2 Maria P De Miguel1